tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 }
 ```
 [Go back to top](#top)

+## Vector Support
+TigerGraph has extend the vertex type to support vector type.
+It allows user to query both structured data (node and edges) and unstructured data (embedding attributes) in GSQL.
+For vector support, you can refer to [Vector Search](https://github.com/tigergraph/ecosys/blob/master/demos/guru_scripts/docker/tutorial/4.x/VectorSearch.md)

 ## Virtual Edge
 In a graph schema, vertex and edge types define the data model at design time.
 However, at query time, users often perform repetitive multi-step traversals between connected vertices, which can be cumbersome and inefficient.
 To address this, we are introducing the Virtual Edge feature— lightweight, in-memory edges dynamically created at query runtime, and discarded upon query completion.
 Virtual Edges simplify traversal and enable predicate application across non-adjacent vertices, significantly improving query efficiency and flexibility.